slang-lang/slang/README.md

 - changed the position of the 'static' keyword, which is now the 2nd possible keyword after visibility and before language feature state (i.e. public static stable Method(...))

-- merged the memory layout tokens (static, virtual) and modifier tokens (
+- merged the memory layout tokens (static, instance) and modifier tokens (final, override, virtual) into the new memory layout types (final, override, static, virtual)

-- moved implementation to a more C++14-style (heavily use move semantic and auto)
+- moved the implementation to a more C++14-style (heavily use move semantic and auto)